IoanaCosmina/rock-paper-scissors/README.md

 You can visit the GitHub project page [here](https://ioanacosmina.github.io/rock-paper-scissors/) to test the app or just clone the repository.

 ## Improvement ideas

 ✅ Add extra variables to the game to increase difficulty (e.g. Lizard, Spock)

+The winner is decided according to the following logic:

 --> Scissors cuts Paper
 --> Paper covers Rock